National Epilepsy Week, 20–26 May 2019

 Posted on March 20, 2019

-Kidney disease is a global health problem with a growing disease burden in both developed and underdeveloped countries.
-The magnitude and the impact of kidney disease is unknown, and will remain so, if no concerted effort is made to develop a national data collection system to collect data on...
+Kidney disease is a global health problem with a growing disease burden in both developed and undeveloped countries.
+The magnitude and the impact of kidney disease are unknown and will remain so if a concerted effort is not made to develop a national data collection system to acquire data on...

 UP providing support for South Africa's SDG reporting